NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

 \subsection{Urban}

-Given current interests in autonomous driving and urban photogrammetry, there has been a recent surge the development of urban NeRF models, both from street-level and remote-sensing views.
-The training of a urban NeRF model pose some unique challenges.
+The training of an urban NeRF model poses some unique challenges.
 First, outdoor environments are unbounded; second, the camera poses typically lack variety; third, large-scale scenes are desired.
 We detail in this section how these models overcome some or all of these challenges.

-\textbf{Urban Radiance Fields} \cite{2022urbannerf} (November 2021) aimed at applying NeRF based view synthesis and 3D reconstruction for urban environment using sparse multi-view images supplemented by LiDAR data.
-In addition to the standard photometric loss, they also use a LiDAR based depth loss $L_{depth}$ and sight loss $L_{sight}$, as well as a skybox based segmentation loss $L_{seg}$.
+\textbf{Urban Radiance Fields} \cite{2022urbannerf} (November 2021) aimed at applying NeRF-based view synthesis and 3D reconstruction for urban environments using sparse multi-view images supplemented by LiDAR data.
+In addition to the standard photometric loss, they also use a LiDAR-based depth loss $L_{depth}$ and sight loss $L_{sight}$, as well as a skybox-based segmentation loss $L_{seg}$.
+These are given by

+$w(t)$ is defined as $T(t) \sigma(t)$ as defined in Eq. (\ref{eq:transmisivity}). $z$ and $\hat{z}$ are the LiDAR measured depth and estimated depth Eq. (\ref{eq:expected depth}), respectively. $\delta(z)$ is the Dirac delta function. $S_i(\V{r})=1$ if the ray goes through a sky pixel in the ith image, where sky pixels are segmented through a pretrained model \cite{2018atrous}, 0 otherwise.
+The depth loss forces the estimated depth $\hat{z}$ to match the LiDAR-acquired depth.
+The sight loss forces the radiance to be concentrated at the surface of the measured depth.
+The segmentation loss forces point samples along rays through to the sky pixels to have zero density.
+3D reconstruction was performed by extracting point clouds from the NeRF model during volumetric rendering.
+A ray was cast for each pixel in the virtual camera.
+Then, the estimated depth was used to place the point cloud in the 3D scene.
+Poisson Surface Reconstruction was used to reconstruct a 3D mesh from this generated point cloud.

-\textbf{Mega-NeRF} \cite{2022_meganerf} (December 2021) performed large scale urban reconstruction from aerial drone images.
+\textbf{Mega-NeRF} \cite{2022_meganerf} (December 2021) performed large-scale urban reconstruction from aerial drone images.
 Mega-NeRF used a NeRF++\cite{nerf2020nerf++} inverse sphere parameterization to separate foreground from background.
-However, the authors extended the method by using an ellipsoid which better fit the aerial point of view.
+However, the authors extended the method by using an ellipsoid, which better fits the aerial point of view.
 They incorporated the per-image appearance embedding code of NeRF-W \cite{nerf2020_nerfw} into their model as well.
-They partitioned the large urban scenes into cells each one represented by its own NeRF module, and train each module on only the images with potentially relevant pixels.
+They partitioned the large urban scenes into cells, each one represented by its own NeRF module, and trained each module on only the images with potentially relevant pixels.
 For rendering, the method also cached a coarse rendering of densities and colors into an octree.